ignYoqzii/StarZLauncher/README.md

 - **RenderDragon Shader Support**: Easily apply stunning shaders to enhance your game.
 - **Profile Management**: Conveniently manage your Minecraft profiles (com.mojang folder).
 - **Cosmetics & Skin Packs**: Handle and apply skin packs and cosmetics (personas) with simplicity.
+- **V-Sync Toggler**: Easily enable or disable V-Sync.
 - **Version Control**: Effortlessly manage your Minecraft versions.
+- **Music Player & Downloader**: Play musics from your computer or download them from YouTube!
+- **Hardware Monitoring**: View useful informations about your computer, like GPU & CPU names, temperatures, loads and fans speed, Motherboard name, Local IP Address and more!
 - **Clean & Intuitive UI**: Enjoy a user-friendly and aesthetically pleasing interface.
+- **Compatibility**: Many debbuging techniques to handle many cases and scenarios.
 - **And many more !**

 ---